 Delivering similar strategic plans to support the Marine Corps’ Business Mission Area office within the Department of Programs and Resources

 Numerous projects related to using data interoperability to enable improved decision support and logistics command and control (C2) capabilities

-Decision Support and C2 projects that have supported the U.S. Joint Staff for Logistics, the U.S. Army’s Program Executive Office for Ground Combat Systems, the Headquarters Department of the Army’s Deputy Chief of Staff for Logistics, the British Army’s Head of Capabilities for Combat Service Support, and NATO’s Allied Command Transformation office for Logistics Deployment and Sustainment.
+Decision Support and C2 projects that have supported the U.S. Joint Staff for Logistics, the U.S. Army's Program Executive Office for Ground Combat Systems and the Headquarters Department of the Army's Deputy Chief of Staff for Logistics.

 Marine Corps career highlights include commanding a Combat Service Support Detachment during Exercise Cobra Gold in Thailand, bringing to contract and fielding the first version of the Indoor Simulated Marksmanship Trainer for the operating forces, and leading the effort to gain appropriation of Procurement Marine Corps funding for the very first time for logistics information systems which ultimately resulted in the initial funding for GCSS-MC, the Marine Corps’ prime enterprise resource planning system for logistics.